BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Blog Post Pillar System.md

 This is the best format for the post:

-1. Image - this should be related to the topic and, ideally, used as an inspiration for the images for sub-pillar posts.
+1. **Image** - this should be related to the topic and, ideally, used as an inspiration for the images for sub-pillar posts.
-2. Introduction - this should be an introduction to the topic and, ideally, contain one link to an high ranking external source (for example wikipedia).
+2. **Introduction** - this should be an introduction to the topic and, ideally, contain one link to an high ranking external source (for example Wikipedia).
+3. **Sub-pillar post section** -  This contains the following:
+	- Image from the pillar post with the correct structured data for the image.
+The alt text is descriptive but also contains the sub-pillar phrase.
+	- Unique text that is related to the sub-pillar phrase.
+This is 300 to 500 words in length.
+It is not SEO optimized.
+	- A call out with a link to the sub-pillar post.
+This ahref text for this post will include the sub-pillar phrase.

+#### Sub-pillars
+Having determined the pillars the sub pillars are then determined.
+There is no set way to decide on sub-pillars and they may not be immediately obvious.
+Experience suggests that this is a fluid and on-going process.

+Often, the best place to start is by looking for the types of search terms that are being found under the sub-pillar.
+These will ultimately be posts, but they are often a book indicator of a potential sub-pillar.

+For example, if you search on 'book editing', a pillar term, you get the following:

+- What is the average cost to edit a book?
+- How to do book editing?
+- What do you need to become a book editor?
+- What is the meaning of book editing?

+This suggests that 'cost of developmental editing' might be a good sub-pillar.

+As a general rule we would want a minimum of at least three posts under sub-pillar.
+So if you feel there is at least this many exact phrases you might have a sub-pillar.

+It is worth remembering that your initial set up of sub-pillars might alter as you find new ones or decide that a single sub-pillar is worthy of the mulitple sub-pillars.
+##### Deciding on Sub-pillar Phrase
+When picking pillars here are some rules:

 Each post should start with a summary, which is in essence chasing a featured snippet, the a toc, also faq.